Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Scaling Laws on Dataset Performance

 \section{Scaling Laws on Dataset Performance}

-We broaden our analysis by extending it to the study of the sample efficiency over benchmarks and datasets, the setting in which sample efficiency can be meaningfully improved.
-Such a study is more informative than individual questions as it provides insights into the empirical behavior of SC when aggregated over a full dataset.
+We now broaden our analysis by providing the first test-time scaling law for sample efficiency of SC over benchmarks and datasets, considering a theoretical error model based on the margin $m=(\sqrt{p_1}-\sqrt{p_2})^2$.
+Such a study is more informative than individual questions considered by prior work, as it provides insights into the empirical behavior of SC in a more common setting where sample efficiency can be meaningfully improved.